tomneo2004/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

 Add the `<FirebaseRecaptchaVerifierModal>` component to your screen and store its ref for later use.
 Also pass in the Firebase web configuration using the `firebaseConfig` prop.

+Optionally you can enable `invisible` reCAPTCHA.
+When enabled, reCAPTCHA attempts to complete the verification without showing any UI to the user.
+There is however no guarentee that this will always work.
+When the user cannot be verified automatically, the full reCATPCHA challenge UI is shown.
+> Google terms apply, use `<FirebaseRecaptchaBanner>` to for instance show the Google terms when using invisible reCAPTCHA.

 ```tsx
 <FirebaseRecaptchaVerifierModal
   ref={/* store ref for later use */}